Biraj-P/Excuses.com/README.md

 - Pre-built suggestion chips for common scenarios
 - Easy copy-to-clipboard functionality
 - Mobile-responsive design
+- Smart caching system for performance optimization
+- Settings menu for cache management and customization
+- Environment-aware deployment with automatic fallbacks
+- Visual indicators showing excuse source (AI or local database)
+- Enhanced error handling and user feedback
+- Configurable animations with toggle option
+- Visual feedback for cache hits and excuse generation
+- Accessibility improvements

 ## ⚠️ GitHub Pages Limitation

 **Note:** When deployed to GitHub Pages, the application cannot directly access the Together API due to CORS restrictions.
+The app includes a robust fallback mechanism that automatically:

+1. Detects the GitHub Pages environment
+2. Displays informative notifications to users
-On GitHub Pages, the app will automatically fall back to using a local database of excuses instead of the AI model.
+3. Switches to a local database of high-quality, categorized excuses
+4. Maintains a consistent user experience with visual indicators

+This ensures that your application works smoothly regardless of hosting platform, with the most advanced features available based on environment capabilities.

-For full AI functionality, deploy this application to:
+For full AI functionality with Meta-Llama/Llama-3.3-70B-Instruct-Turbo-Free, deploy this application to:
-- Netlify with serverless functions
+- Netlify with serverless functions (recommended)
 - Vercel with API routes
 - Your own server with proper CORS configuration

+See the [Deployment Guide](deploy.html) for detailed instructions.

 ## How It Works